 Responsive websites are built on advanced flexible grids.
-This means that developing a responsive website you don't need to wonder how it will look on devices with different screens.
+This means that by developing a responsive website you don’t need to wonder how it will look on devices with different screens.

 While working with this solution you should add in a breakpoint.
 Then determine the point at which the content starts to look bad and make design changes.
 For example, if strings shrink as the display enlarges, or vice versa, they stretch.

-When responsive web development came along, floating elements were the only solution in creating a layout.
+When responsive web development came along, floating elements were the only solution for creating a layout.
 They gave each component a certain percentage in width, but the final value did not exceed 100%.
 It is still used by many internet resources and you will probably find them.

 Marcotte’s early articles describe this approach and its benefits as accurately as possible.
 You need to select the largest image and then reduce it several times.

-To develop responsive website with this approach you need to be aware of the downsides.
+To develop a responsive website with this approach you need to be aware of the downsides.
 First of all, the size of the displayed image can be several times smaller than its intrinsic size.
 Besides, many users do not want to see such an aspect ratio as on desktop monitors.

-Responsive images solves all problems when you use the <img> srcset together with the <picture> element.
+Responsive images solve all problems when you use the <img> srcset together with the <picture> element.
 By specifying several acceptable sizes, you leave the browser the right to automatically select the image that best suits a particular device.

-Here's how it works: take level 1 heading to be 4rem as an example.
+Here’s how it works: take the level 1 heading to be 4rem as an example.
 This heading will be extremely large because it is four times the font size.
 To use it exclusively on large screens, you need to publish the smaller headline first.

 The truth is that these tools are used for many components making them attractive when you’re developing responsive websites.